Stastny gets 2 power-play goals, Vegas beats Kings 5-2

+LOS ANGELES (AP) — The Vegas Golden Knights thought their power play had been playing well, despite a 3-for-17 start this season.

+A perfect 3-for-3 game with the man-advantage against the Los Angeles Kings proved the Knights right.

-LOS ANGELES (AP) — Paul Stastny scored twice on the power play, Max Pacioretty added a power-play goal and the Vegas Golden Knights beat the Los Angeles Kings 5-2 on Sunday night.
+Paul Stastny scored twice on the power play, Max Pacioretty added a power-play goal and the Golden Knights beat the Kings 5-2 on Sunday night.

+“We want to be capitalizing on the power play, or at least getting some sustained pressure,” Pacioretty said.
+“The last couple games we haven’t capitalized on it, but I thought tonight (we) had some good zone time, we were moving the puck around, and guys were finishing.
+That’s what you want from your power play.”

 Reilly Smith and Mark Stone also scored, and Marc-Andre Fleury made 36 saves as the Golden Knights swept their first set of back-to-back games.

-Vegas was 3 for 3 on the power play after starting the season 3 for 17 with the man-advantage.

-Jonathan Quick allowed five goals on 36 shots for the Kings.
-Quick has allowed 19 goals on 92 shots in his three appearances this season.
-He has allowed at least five goals in five of his last seven starts.

-Stastny redirected Pacioretty’s pass between Quick’s legs to put the Golden Knights up 3-1 at 14:51 of the second period.
+Stastny redirected Pacioretty’s pass between Jonathan Quick’s legs to put the Golden Knights up 3-1 at 14:51 of the second period.
 He made it 4-1 with a one-timer on a feed from Jonathan Marchessault 2:09 later.
 It was Stastny’s second career game with two power-play goals, and he finished with four points.

+Kings coach Todd McLellan said his penalty kill was simply worn down, unable to make clearances.

+“It was obviously a horrendous night for that unit, and it needs work,” McLellan said.
+“Individuals need work, the system needs work. .
+They took advantage of fatigue, and they picked us apart.
+Eventually it was in our net.
+We never got relief on our penalty kill ever.”

 Dustin Brown pulled the Kings within 4-2 at 4:24 of the third period, but Stone pushed the lead back to three goals by scoring 17 seconds later.

-Vegas went in front 1-0 at 5:42 of the first period on Smith’s fourth goal of the season.
-Smith scored on a wrist shot from the left circle, with William Karlsson providing his sixth assist through five games.

-Pacioretty scored on the power play at 6:59 to make it 2-0, scoring from the right dot after being given too much space by the Kings.
-But Los Angeles cut the deficit to 2-1 on Austin Wagner’s first goal of the season 50 seconds later.

-NOTES: Fleury played in his 804th game, passing Harry Lumley and moving into 15th place in career appearances by an NHL goalie. … Vegas coach Gerard Gallant won his 250th NHL game. … Golden Knights D Shea Theodore had two assists.
+NOTES: Fleury played in his 804th game, passing Harry Lumley and moving into 15th place in career appearances by an NHL goalie. … Vegas coach Gerard Gallant won his 250th NHL game. … Golden Knights D Shea Theodore had two assists. … Kopitar had an assist to extend his point streak to start the season to five games.

 UP NEXT